eli-pavlov/vagrant-kubernetes-EZ/README.md

 ```bash
 ssh vagrant@192.168.56.100 -i .vagrant/machines/master/virtualbox/private_key #Login directly by providing vagrant generated private key.
 ```
-he location of the private key of the master node on the host machine is : <PROJECT_FOLDER>/.vagrant/machines/master/virtualbox/private_key</br>
+The location of the private key of the master node on the host machine is : <PROJECT_FOLDER>/.vagrant/machines/master/virtualbox/private_key</br>

 or